izumrudik/tetris/README.md

 # tetris

-* main-console.py
+* main-bot-neiro.py
-starts game in the console. (pynput is needed)
+starts game but it is neirul network. (pygame,numpy,neat is needed)

 * main-graphics.py
-starts game in window. (pygame isneeded)
+starts game in window. (pygame is needed)

 * bot.py
 starts game, but bot is playing